Simple home security tips: Keep your home safe from theft

 Lock your doors and windows even when you’re just going for a quick errand, a walk, or to talk to a neighbor.

-change the password from the default to something secure (“password” won’t cut it).
+Secure your Wi-Fi network from hackers.
+Set your router to require a password to access it, and change the password from the default to something secure (“password” won’t cut it).
 When naming your network, avoid anything that will point back to your home like a street name or house number.
-This is also especially important if you use any
+This is also especially important if you use any smart home technology, which can potentially give hackers physical access to your home as well.

 Avoid oversharing on social media.
 It's best to avoid posting intimate details about your home online.
 In the age of unboxing videos and house tours on social media, it can be tempting to share everything.
 However, burglars often use social media to find easy targets.
 Avoid posting your address, large purchases, and compromising information, like if your security system is faulty.
 If you’re going out of town, wait until you get home to post about your trip.

 Conceal trash and recycling.
 Your trash is a dead giveaway for what’s in your home.
 It's a good bet that the high-end TV pictured on the giant cardboard box sitting on the curb belongs to the house behind it.
 Even smaller boxes for expensive electronics are quite telling.
 After making large purchases, break down the boxes and fold them, so logos and brand names aren’t visible.
-Place them inside your trash or recycle can if possible, or cover them with a bag if needed.
+Place them inside your trash or recycle can if possible or cover them with a bag if needed.
 If possible, keep your trash and recycling behind a locked fence until the morning of collection.

 Be mindful of deliveries.
 For packages delivered to your doorstep, consider asking the post office to hold the package or using a locker service if you won’t be home.
 If you have a neighbor you can trust, you can ask them to retrieve your package.